 Hyperpalatable Foods In Action

 Have you ever been out to eat and ordered dessert even though you were stuffed?
 Chances are the dessert was hyperpalatable.
-In nature, food is tasty and worth foraging for but it doesn?t quite have the zing that highly processed food do.
+In nature, food is tasty and worth foraging for but it doesn’t quite have the zing that highly processed foods do.
 Think about an apple versus apple pie or a carrot versus carrot cake.
 We all have foods that we have a hard time saying no to.
 You may have even wondered if you were a sugar addict.
 There is a reason the saying ‘Bet you can’t eat just one!’ resonates with most of us.

 We have personally experienced it so we know it’s true.
 Brain imaging has shown that these hyperpalatable foods, ones with the right amount of sugar, fat and salt, light up the reward center in our brain.
 We like it, we want it, and we are motivated to get more!